AnandaRimal/python-projects/Audio to text converter/README.md

 ```

 ## Notes
-- Requires an internet connection for Google Speech Recognition.
+- Requires an internet connection for Google Speech Recognition
 - Ensure your microphone is enabled and working.
 - Background noise may affect recognition accuracy.